lmalheiro/rustf8/README.md

  A `Utf8Iterator` wraps a UTF-8 decoder around an iterator for `Read`.

  Essentially, the `Utf8Iterator` converts a `u8` iterator into a `char` iterator.
-The underling interator can be an interator for a `BufRead` or a `Cursor`, for example.
+The underling iterator can be an iterator for a `BufRead` or a `Cursor`, for example.
  It is meant to iterate around an I/O. Therefore, it is expecting the inner iterator to be of type `Iterator<Item = Result<u8, std::io::Error>>`.

  The `next()` method will return an `Option`, where `None` indicates the end of the sequence and a value will be of type `Result` containing a `char` or an error, which will describe an UTF-8 decoding error or an IO error from the underling iterator.
  Decoding errors will contain the malformed sequences.

+ ### Disclaimer

+ I wrote this crate as part of a learning project, not because there weren't alternatives or to write something better.
+There are already Rust crates to decode UTF-8.
+This crate may only make some sense if your hardware is so low in memory that would pay off to decode directly from the IO buffer and you really need to decode a single character at a time.

  ## Examples